Delegated Classification: Experimental details

+\item \textbf{Hybrid solver}: A meta-solver implementing the `try \AlgNameShort{} first' computational approach.
+The solver starts by invoking the \AlgNameShort{} solver, and applies the LP solver if the former fails.
+In our code, the LP solver is implemented within the \texttt{MinBudgetHybridContract} class.
+Running time depends on whether \AlgNameShort{} is applicable.

 \item \textbf{MIP solver}: To find optimal all-or-nothing contracts, we solve the MIN-BUDGET LP in its statistical formulation (\eqref{eq:min_budget_statistical_lp}) while restricting $\phi_j\in\Set{0,1}$.
-This turns the LP into a mixed-integer program, which can be solved using GLPK in a way which is similar to the LP solver.
+This turns the LP into a mixed-integer program, which can also be solved using GLPK.
 In our code, the IP solver is implemented within the \texttt{MinBudgetStatisticalContract} class.

-\item \textbf{Local solver}: To overcome numerical instability problems, we implement a simple opportunistic solver which attempts to solve the MIN-BUDGET LP assuming that only the last \ICConstraintName{} constraint is binding ($u_n(t)\ge u_{n-1}(t)$).
-When only one \ICConstraintName{} constraint is binding, we can apply \eqref{lemma:two_action_optimal_min_budget_contract} to obtain the min-budget two-action contract $t$.
-This method then checks that $t$ is indeed incentive compatible with respect to all other actions. \Cref{fig:full_information_contract_design} (Center) shows that this contract leads to comparable performance to the full LP in the case of MNIST with MLP.
-In our code, the local solver is implemented within the \texttt{MinBudgetLocalContract} class.

-\item \textbf{Fixed-budget solver}: To find budget-optimal threhsold contracts given a fixed budget $B$, we implement a simple solver which iterates through all possible threshold contracts $t_{j_0}(j)=B\Indicator{j\ge j_0}$ for all $j_0\in\Outcomes$.
-The solver then simulates the agent's rational choice (\eqref{eq:agent_rational_choice}) and selects the value of $j_0$ which incentivizes the highest actions.
-In case of ties between possible values of $j_0$, they are broken in favor of larger values, as this was shown to lead to greater numerical stability.
-The fixed-budget solver is implemented within the \texttt{FixedBudgetThresholdContract} class.
+Typical running time for a single problem instance: $10^{-1}\mathrm{s}$.

+\item \textbf{Min-pay LP solver}: To compare between min-budget and min-pay contracts (Appendix~\ref{subsec:relation_to_min_pay}), min-pay contracts were obtained by solving the MIN-PAY LP (\eqref{eq:min_pay_lp}) using \texttt{Pyomo} and GLPK, similar to the full min-budget LP solver.
+In our code, the min-pay is implemented within the \texttt{MinPayContract} class.
+Running time is similar to the other LP-based methods.